inform-us/requirements_specifications/rules/map.md

 10. if none of the rules matched then label the patient as 'fallthrough'
 ---
 # SPC CHARTS
-## Mean Arterial Blood Pressure (MAP) Graphs 5, 6, 7 - Daily percentage MAP
+## Mean Arterial Blood Pressure (MAP) - Daily percentage MAP
-Operational definition = of the patients who are on vasopressor therapy and have had MAP targets set in EPIC, what proportion are above, below and within their MAP targets on a daily basis?
+Operational definition = of the patients who are on vasopressor therapy and have had MAP targets set in ICU naviagtors in EPIC, what proportion are above, below and within their MAP targets on a weekly basis?
 ### GROUP PATIENT HOURLY DATA INTO CALENDAR DAY
 1. Group patient (MRN/CSN) hourly data into a calendar day